 'We thought of it first'

-The Nationwide credit card range and Saga's credit card have used a positive order of payments system for some time.
+Nationwide credit cards and Saga's credit card have used a positive order of payments system for some time.

 Nonetheless, MBNA executive Ian O'Doherty claims that the plans to make this change available for MBNA customers were in the works long before the government's new laws were decided.